 About David

-David Magee is an inspirational speaker on student, family and community well-being, a podcast host, and the bestselling author of the award-winning book Dear William: A Father’s Memoir of Addiction, Recovery, Love and Loss.
-Featured on CBS Mornings, Dear William is a Publisher’s Weekly national bestseller, a Best Book of the South 2021 (Reckon), and receiving a Starred Review from Kirkus.
-It's in development for film by director Andrew Hyatt (The Blind; Sight).
+He is the author of the award-winning Dear William: A Father’s Memoir of Addiction, Recovery, Love and Loss — a Publisher’s Weekly national bestseller, a Best Book of the South 2021 (Reckon), and recipient of a Starred Review from Kirkus Reviews.
+Dear William is currently in film development with director Andrew Hyatt (The Blind; Sight), extending its powerful message of hope and healing to new audiences.

-H's a creator of the William Magee Institute for Student Wellbeing at the University of Mississippi.
-The Magee Institute is named after David's late son, William, who died of an accidental drug overdose.
+David was involved in creating the William Magee Institute for Student Wellbeing at the University of Mississippi, named after his late son William, who died of an accidental drug overdose.
+He also helped establish the William Magee Center for AOD and Wellness Education, which provides alcohol and drug education and support for students on campus.

-David has been a daily newspaper publisher, a media company president, an award-winning columnist for newspapers and Newsweek, a small business owner, a regular guest on CNBC, and once hosted a national cable TV and radio program — The David Magee Show.
+Before dedicating his career to wellbeing and recovery, David was a daily newspaper publisher, media company president, and award-winning columnist (Newsweek and daily newspapers.)
+He’s been a small business owner, a regular guest on CNBC, and host of The David Magee Show, a national cable TV and radio program.

-He is the author of a dozen books including How Toyota Became #1 (Penguin), named a Top 10 Business Book of the Year from the American Library Association, and The Education of Mr. Mayfield, a best book of the South (2009).
-Other books include The John Deere Way (Wiley) and Playing to Win: Jerry Jones and the Dallas Cowboys (Random).
+David is the author of more than a dozen books, including How Toyota Became #1 (Penguin), named a Top 10 Business Book of the Year by the American Library Association; The Education of Mr. Mayfield, a Best Book of the South (2009); The John Deere Way (Wiley); and Playing to Win: Jerry Jones and the Dallas Cowboys.

-You can even find David featured prominently on multiple History Channel episodes, including explaining America's history with inventing charcoal and the outdoor barbecue as we know it today and the surprising history of rental cars and the country's role in that.
+You can even find David featured prominently on multiple History Channel episodes, explaining America's history with inventing charcoal and the outdoor barbecue and the surprising history of rental cars and the country's role.

-Subscribe to David's newsletter at www.alittlecrazy.com and find his David Magee Podcast here.
+Subscribe to David's newsletter here and find The David Magee Show podcast here.

 David and his wife, Kent, live in Oxford, Mississippi.
 They have six grandchildren.